 Westinghouse Electric Company was an electrical products manufacturer based out of Monroeville, Pennsylvania.
-Although the company no longer uses asbestos in its products, for many years it relied on it for its heat and fire-resistant properties.
+Although the company no longer uses asbestos in its products, for many years it relied on the toxic set of minerals for its heat and fire-resistant properties.

 If you suffer from mesothelioma, asbestosis, or asbestos-related cancer, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.